Partners+Prevention Luncheon recognizes local heroes to abuse victims

 FAYETTEVILLE, Ark.
-(KFTA) — First Lady of Arkansas, Susan Hutchinson, kicked off an event highlighting the Children’s Safety Center.
+(KNWA) — First Lady of Arkansas, Susan Hutchinson, kicked off an event highlighting the Children’s Safety Center.

 The 5th annual Partners Plus Prevention Luncheon allows community and business leaders from all over our region to come together and recognize local heroes to child abuse victims.